joshuamhtsang/frr_venore/josh_sandbox/demo1_run-daemons-in-containers/README.md

 # Demo 1: Running OSPF daemon and other foundational daemons in a docker container

 The key to this demo is the script `docker-start-1-StartDaemons` [here](./dockerfiles/docker-start-1-StartDaemons) which runs the frr daemons in the background.
-Note there is an (rather unsafe) way to run the daemons using systemd by using the `cap_add=net_raw` etc. options when running a container, but this approach is not used.
+Note there is a (rather unsafe) way to run the daemons using systemd by using the `cap_add=net_raw` etc. options when running a container, but this approach is not used (it is used in [this](https://github.com/ksator/frrouting_demo) github repo by ksator though ).

 ## Network topology of demo 1